Table of Contents

 What Do Achiote Seeds Taste Like?

-Achiote seeds offer a unique flavor profile — think mild peppery notes, hints of nutmeg, and a slight earthy bitterness.
-They’re rarely eaten whole due to their tough texture, but when infused into oils, broths, or pastes, they add a rich, subtle warmth without overpowering other flavors.
+Achiote seeds offer a unique flavor profile—mild peppery notes, hints of nutmeg, and a subtle earthy bitterness.
+They're rarely eaten whole due to their tough texture but release their distinctive color and flavor when infused in oils, broths, or pastes.

 Spice | Flavor Profile | Similarity to Achiote |